BoomerangProject/boomerang-wiki/architecture/Overview.md

 In addition, Boomerang will develop the [BoomerangSDK]() for our [Boomerang React App]() and for Businesses to use in order to request reviews, and retreive historical reviews, ratings, and experience levels.

-To support the BoomerangSDK, our project will build a [Event Caching Layer]() that will serve data more rapidly to the BoomerangSDK than querying an Ethereum full node.
+To support the BoomerangSDK, our project will build a [Event Caching Layer]() that will serve data more rapidly to the BoomerangSDK than querying an Ethereum full node, and will allow the user to interact with the DApp without a web3 provider.

-Boomerang will create the [Boomerang Login Service]()
+Boomerang will create the [Boomerang Login Service]() which will act as an optional central recovery service for users who misplace backup codes or lose access to their devices.

+The [Boomerang Smart Contracts]() allow businesses to submit review request, and allow users to submit reviews about a worker or business.

 ![Boomerang Architecture](imgs/BoomerangArchitecture.jpg "Boomerang Architecture Diagram")